croaky/blog/README.md

 A [GitHub Action is scheduled daily](.github/workflows/daily) to auto-publish to Netlify.

-The `redirects` array is converted into a
+The `redirects` are converted into a
 [Netlify _redirects file](https://docs.netlify.com/routing/redirects/).

 ## Modify theme